First class travel: Germany

 The various private and state-owned railways in Germany featured first-class, second-class and third-class amenities from the start.
 Beginning in Prussia in 1852, extremely austere fourth-class coaches were introduced.
 After nationalization (1920) and consolidation (Deutsche Reichsbahn-Gesellschaft, 1924), the fourth class was abandoned in 1928 in order to generate more revenue by forcing passengers to pay the higher prices for third-class tickets.

 As those of most of the rest of Europe, the railways of East as well as West Germany moved to a two-class system in 1956.
 To this end, the first class was abandoned and the former second and third classes redesignated as the new first and second classes.
 Except for some regional and commuter train services (including some, but not all S-Bahn systems), which are second-class only, this distinction exists to this day.

 The difference in amenities between the first and second class varies between train operators, services and lines.
 It generally translates to more legroom, tables and/or three-abreast instead of four-abreast seating for first-class passengers.
-On Deutsche Bahn's international and Sprinter ICE services, first-class passengers, unlike second-class passengers, receive a complimentary meal; on all ICE and InterCity services, passengers in first class are served the full selection of meals and refreshments at their seats, while second-class passengers can only obtain them in the dining car.
+On Deutsche Bahn's national and international services, first-class passengers don't receive a complimentary meal but on all ICE and InterCity services, passengers in first class are served the full selection of meals and refreshments at their seats, while second-class passengers can only obtain them in the dining car.

 With some, primary local, services operated both by DB and other companies, there is no difference in seating between classes, with exception to the presence of armrests and tables (with ostensibly cleaner interiors in some instances) in first class.
 The rationale for providing first-class spaces on these services is mainly that due to the higher price, there are usually seats left in first class when all second-class seats are taken.
 As such, the justification of purchasing First Class on regional services, often for the average traveller, is more so dictated as offering a "better-odds" gamble of finding vacant seating availability on certain trains (esp. rush hour S-Bahn/regional services) rather than the availability of tangible frills in contrast to second class.
+While not always enforced, the rules also stipulate that even for standing room in first class, a first class ticket must be held.